thoni56/tdd-kickstart/README.md

 possible, be complete so that it can be run with example output once copied.

-Help is of course extremly welcome!
+Help is of course extremely welcome!